Everything you need to know about Shopify SEO

-You can get an app that does it all for you.
+You can choose from Shopify apps that will do it all for you.
 Navigate to the social media section of the App Store.

 Some Shopify themes already have social buttons enabled.
-Just go to the theme editor and check the Header, Sidebar, Homepage or Footer menus for social media buttons.
+Just find the theme editor and check the Header, Sidebar, Homepage or Footer menus for social media buttons.

-Or you can code the buttons into your theme.
+Or you can code the buttons into your Shopify theme.

-Take a look at this simple example of a Shopify store using social media buttons on their product pages:
+Take a look at this simple example of a online store using social media buttons on their product pages: